dogabudak/parcellab/Readme.md

 simply run the command `docker-compose up -d`.
 This will create 2 containers, one for the application and the other for mongodb respectively.

+If you have somehow docker not installed or if you have a problem about setting up the service you can run it in 3 steps.

+1. Make sure that you have a mongodb up and running.
+2. Copy `.env.example` at root folder to `.env`
+3. Run `yarn seed` to ensure that database is in initial state and populated from csv files
+4. Run `yarn start` to start the service

 ### App Documentation

 To see the detailed usage and the documentation of the app, please kindly use `/api-docs` end point.
 Api docs are written with swagger documentation.